-As a Christian, I am almost always shamed and embarrassed by the slanderous political commentary made by Christians.
+As a Christian, I am shamed and embarrassed by the onslaught of slanderous political commentary made by so many Christians.
 The fact is, I am really no better as I enjoy making sarcastic jokes about how I think both sides are untrustworthy liars.
 Which is not exactly putting my best foot forward.

 I recently ran across an article on this subject and it grabbed my attention.
 Here’s is a portion of it: